Introduction

 Here are quick links to remote-specific instructions that will be useful to SCG users:

 Once your remote has been configured, you should check the rclone docs to see what commands are available.
-In the Subcommands section, we sugget reading up on the lsd, ls, copy, and sync subcommands.
+In the Subcommands section, we suggest reading up on the lsd, ls, copy, and sync subcommands.